intel-analytics/ipex-llm/python/chronos/example/serving/readme.md

-# Serving Forecaster Example
+# Serve a forecaster on TorchServe

-Model serving is most flexible in terms of model deployment and it can generate predictions on data in real-time and online.
+Model serving is for model deployment in a production environment for wide accessibility.

 This example shows how to serve Chronos forecaster and predict through TorchServe.
 We will take `TCNForecaster` and nyc_taxi dataset in this example.